Memory-efficient structured convex optimization via extreme point sampling: From Gaussian to Randomized Extreme-Point Sampling

-($\Rightarrow$) This is a consequence of~\cite[Theorem~2.3]{agler1988positive}, which states that any PSD matrix sparse with respect to a chordal graph decomposes as a sum of PSD matrices, each sparse with respect to some maximal clique of $G$. \end{proof}

 Thus, given an input chordal graph $G$ and its set of maximal cliques, the extreme points of $\mathcal{S}_G$ have rank at most one, with the number of nonzero elements in the rank-1 factorization upper bounded by the size of the largest clique.
 The memory required to represent each extreme point is then bounded above by the number of vertices in the graph and satisfies the condition~\ref{condition2}.
+Note that the number of maximal cliques of a chordal graph is bounded above by $|V|$, the number of vertices.

-For Algorithm~\ref{algo:FWRandom} to be a low memory algorithm, we also need to check that the condition~\ref{condition1} holds.
+We also need to check that the condition~\ref{condition1} holds for Algorithm~\ref{algo:FWRandom} when applied to Problem~\eqref{prob:ChordalSDP} to ensure that it is a low memory algorithm.
 Computing the update direction now requires solving one eigenvalue problem for each maximal clique of $G$.
 These can be solved serially each via the power method so that we get an update direction that is a zero-padded vector representing an extreme point of $\mathcal{S}_G$.
-The overall memory required by Algorithm~\ref{algo:FWRandom} for these computations is still bounded by $\mathcal{O}(d+|V|)$, i.e., the dimension of the codomain of the linear map $\mathcal{B}$ and the size of the largest maximal clique in the chordal graph $G$.
+The overall memory required by Algorithm~\ref{algo:FWRandom} for these computations is still bounded by the dimension of the codomain of the linear map $\mathcal{B}$ and the size of the largest maximal clique in the chordal graph $G$.
 As such, the condition~\ref{condition1} is satisfied.

-The difference between the feasible region of~\eqref{prob:PrimalSDP} and the feasible region $\mathcal{S}_G$ is the additional $\binom{|V|}{2}-|E|$ linear constraints.
+The difference between the feasible region of~\eqref{prob:PrimalSDP} and the feasible region $\mathcal{S}_G$ of Problem~\eqref{prob:ChordalSDP} is the additional $\binom{|V|}{2}-|E|$ linear constraints.
 In Section~\ref{sec:LintoBounded}, we dealt with such additional constraints by incorporating an associated penalty into the objective function at the expense of infeasibility and increasing the curvature constant of the objective.
 However, when $G$ is chordal, the extreme points of $\mathcal{S}_G$ have a concise representation given by Theorem~\ref{thm:ChordalEPs}, and satisfy conditions~\ref{condition1} and~\ref{condition2}.
 Using Algorithm~\ref{algo:FWRandom} eliminates the need to penalize these additional constraints.

 If the graph $G$ is not chordal, we can combine the penalization approach and the chordal graph approach as follows.
 We add extra edges to the graph $G$ to make a chordal graph $\overline{G}$ (known as a chordal cover).
 Because we have added extra edges to $G$ to get $\overline{G}$, $\mathcal{S}_G \subseteq \mathcal{S}_{\overline{G}}$.
 The constraints corresponding to $E(\overline{G})\backslash E(G)$ could then be penalized in the objective function using the penalty function defined by equation~\eqref{eqn:penaltyPhiDef}.
 This gives a problem with a modified objective function and a convex feasible region where the decision variable is sparse with respect to the chordal graph $\overline{G}$.
 Using Algorithm~\ref{algo:FWRandom} will now generate a near-feasible, near-optimal solution to the problem defined on the graph $G$.